EncopresisSoiling; Incontinence - stool; Constipation - encopresis; Impaction - encopresis

-Other causes may be related to:
+Other causes may include:

-- A lack of toilet training
+- Not toilet training the child

 oppositional defiant disorder

 - Chronic constipation